crystal-lang/crystal-website/_posts/2026-07-10-releasing-execution-contexts.md

 ## Notes

-Auto scaling roughly happens every 100ms, and stems from the idea that there's no need to eagerly spread work across until it's needed.
+Auto-scaling roughly occurs every 100 ms, and stems from the idea that there's no need to spread work until it's required.
 Another name for the feature is "slow-parallelism".
-While it improves efficiency, this can affect parallelism expectations, especially in benchmarks that can finish before the executable ever needed to scale to multiple threads.
-That's the whole point of the feature, but it defeats the point of the benchmark.
+While it improves efficiency, it can alter parallelism expectations, especially in benchmarks that may finish before the executable needs to scale to multiple threads.
+That's the point of the feature, yet it defeats the point of a benchmark.